Hemry81/GTASA-Remix/README.md

 - **MoonLoader** : Download and install MoonLoader from the provided link.
 This will allow you to run Lua scripts in GTASA: [MoonLoader (Russian)](https://www.blast.hk/threads/13305/) or [MoonLoader (English)](https://github.com/THE-FYP/MoonAdditions).
 - **MoonAdditions** : Download MoonAdditions from GitHub.
 Copy the MoonAdditions.dll file to your MoonLoader/lib folder: [MoonAdditions](https://github.com/THE-FYP/MoonAdditions).
 - **SARemix_HealthBar** : download the hbao.lua file from the moonloader folder.
 Then copy it into your MoonLoader folder.

+  (If you've installed the sun mod, it means you already have moonloader and MoonAdditions installed, so there's **no need** to reinstall it.)

 # Mod Installation :
 Follow these steps to install the GTASA RTX-Remix mod: